Pavel4e5/zapret2/docs/manual.en.md

 > [!CAUTION]
 > FreeBSD uses a different version of `pf` with slightly different syntax.
 Furthermore, `pf` in FreeBSD is effectively broken for this use case because loop prevention does not work.
 While macOS also uses `pf`, `ipdivert` has been removed from its kernel, so these rules will not function.

-## Traffic Interception in the Windows Kernel
+## Traffic interception in the Windows Kernel

 Windows lacks native tools for traffic interception.
 Instead, a third-party solution is used: the `windivert` driver.
 Control is integrated directly into the `winws2` process.